 In addition to this product list I have accumulated my favorite products, that include upholstery supplies, furniture cleaning / painting and much more.
 This is an Amazon list but please be sure to check your local hardware store for prices before purchasing as it might be cheaper and easier to get locally.
 You can see that list here.

 * This blog contains affiliate links.
-Please visit our disclaimer page.
+Please visit my disclaimer page.